Skip to main content

 Who may apply for accommodation?

-After the University offers someone a place to study on a course, the University will inform that person how, and when, they can use the accommodation application portal.
-Anyone with an offer of tuition from the University may apply for accommodation.
-Places in accommodation are subject to availability, with people eligible under our guarantee being given priority.
+Anyone with a firm offer to study from the University may apply for accommodation.
+Once someone with a place to study on a course has made Newcastle University their ‘firm choice’ the University will inform that person how, and when, they can use the accommodation portal.
+Places in accommodation are subject to availability.

-The University accepts applications from everybody, regardless of race, sex, ethnicity, religion, nationality, sexual orientation, age, disability, gender identity, marital/civil partnership status, pregnancy, and maternity.
+The University welcomes applications from everybody, regardless of race, sex, ethnicity, religion, nationality, sexual orientation, age, disability, gender identity, marital/civil partnership status, pregnancy, and maternity.

 Choice and availability

-The University aims to match applicants to the accommodation that they request, but due to availability and demand, this is not always possible.
-If an applicant’s choices are not available, the University will try to offer a close match based on a combination of room type, preferred location and price.
+Due to availability and demand, it is not always possible to offer applicants their preferred accommodation or gender sharing preference.
+If an applicant’s choices are not available, the University will try to offer a close match based on a combination of room type, preferred location, and price.

 How to apply